SCO meeting: Why is it a big deal for Pakistan? – DW – 10/14/2024

 Despite authorities pulling out all the stops to prevent untoward incidents, Pakistan's domestic concerns are likely to dominate the sidelines of the summit, with ex-PM Khan's Pakistan Tehreek-e-Insaf (PTI) partythreatening to stage protests.

 "Islamabad knows this, of course.
-So it will take all kinds of measures, including quite possibly muscular ones, to avoid any trouble," he noted.
+So it will take all kinds of measures, including quite possibly muscular ones, to avoid any trouble," he added.

-Lodhi believes that the political turmoil in Pakistan "will have no bearing on the SCO summit."
+For her part, Lodhi said that the political turmoil in Pakistan would "have no bearing on the SCO summit."

 A rare visit from India